techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-auto-attendant.md

 - **Operator** - the operator defined for the Auto attendant.
 Defining an operator is optional.
 The operator can be defined as any of the other destinations in this list.
 - **Person in the organization** - a person in your organization who can receive voice calls.
 This person can be an online user or a user hosted on-premises using Skype for Business Server.
-- **Voice app** - another Auto attendant or a Call queue.
-Choose the resource account associated with the Auto attendant or Call queue when choosing this destination.
+- **Voice app** - Choose the Auto attendant or Call queue when choosing this destination.
+- **Resource account** - Choose the resource account associated with the Auto attendant or Call queue when choosing this destination.
 - **Voicemail** - the voice mailbox associated with a Microsoft 365 group that you specify.
 You can choose if you want voicemail transcriptions and the "Please leave a message after the tone." system prompt.
   - In Microsoft 365 admin center, enable **Let people outside the organization email this team** for the Microsoft 365 group that you specify.
 - **External phone number** - any phone number.
 See [external transfer technical details](create-a-phone-system-auto-attendant.md?tabs=general-info#external-phone-number-transfers---technical-details).